hfogelberg/egghead_redux/README.md

 }
 ````

-__ The UIS layer is most predictable when it's described by pure functions.
+The UI layer is most predictable when it's described by pure functions.

 ### The Reducer Function
 Inside Redux applications there is a particualr function called the reducer that takes the previous state and the action.
 It returns the next state of __the whole__  application.
 It is important that the function is pure.

 ## Reducer  and store
 ### Counter reducer with tests
-(Example code 1)[./1_counter_reducer.js] demonstrates action and reducers.
+[Example code 1](./1_counter_reducer.js) demonstrates action and reducers.

 ### Redux store
 The store binds together the three principles of Redux: